 Note that we run the lambda at various AWS lambda memory settings as there is a direct proportional link between vCPU allocation and the amount of memory allocated to a lambda (see AWS documentation).

-This first set of timings is for a Java 17 Lambda Runtime container running a zip of the yellow world function.
+This first set of timings is for a Java 17 Lambda Runtime container running a zip of the hello world function.
 Times are in milliseconds.

 Java Container